Azurixa/ComingSoon_Template/README.md

 Preview of this template is in **preview/preview_RWD.png** file!

-Comming Soon one page with builded in timer (soon)!
+Comming Soon one page with builded in timer!

 *Part of coding as fast as possible challenge!*